mirandrom/mcgill-nlp.github.io/README.md

 pip3 install --user -r src/python/requirements.txt
 ```

 You will need to install ruby and gem to use `jekyll` locally.
 This is only if you want to compile and run this site locally.
 If you want to modify a markdown file or a yaml file, you don't need to do that; please refer to the sections above for instructions.
-For the instructions, see [Jekyll quickstart](https://jekyllrb.com/docs/).
+For the instructions, see [Jekyll installation](https://jekyllrb.com/docs/installation/) (e.g. [on Ubuntu](https://jekyllrb.com/docs/installation/ubuntu/)).

 ### Running the site in development mode